DengueTim/dsso/README.md

 [The EuRoC MAV Dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets)

 Initial runs suggest DSSO has the potential to give more accurate results.
-Compare the end position on the MH_01_easy sequence:
+Compare the end position on the MH_01_easy sequence(Jump to the last 20 seconds of each video):

 [![DSO on MH_01_easy](https://img.youtube.com/vi/ZpXdTiBx0do/0.jpg)](https://www.youtube.com/watch?v=ZpXdTiBx0do)